-- The lock-in period of ESOPs is decided by the company whereas sweat equity has a fixed 3 years of the lock-in period.
+- The company decides the lock-in period of ESOPs, whereas sweat equity has a fixed 3 years of the lock-in period.

 - The company has no restrictions on granting ESOPs.
-On the other hand, for granting sweat equity shares there are many restrictions.
+On the other hand, there are many restrictions on granting sweat equity shares.

 After discussing sweat equity shares in detail, it is clear that it benefits both the company and the employees.
-By owning shares of the company, the employees will have a sense of ownership of the company which will motivate them to work even harder.
+By owning company shares, the employees will have a sense of ownership of the company, which will motivate them to work even harder.

 So, these shares work for both: